-- ‘Shielded’ with a foil jacket to cancel any external interference
+- ‘Shielded’ with a foil jacket to cancel any outside interference

-- Commonly used for large-scale enterprises for high-end applications as well as exterior cabling that may be exposed to environmental elements.
+- Used primarily for large-scale enterprises, high-end applications, and exterior cabling that will be exposed to environmental elements.

 This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers in a network or to the internet.
-Along with the stable transmission of data, coaxial cables also have anti-jamming capabilities and can effectively protect signals from being interfered.
-The cost is slightly higher than twisted pair but still considered more economical than fiber.
+Along with the stable transmission of data, coax also has anti-jamming capabilities and can effectively protect signals from being interfered with.
+The cost is slightly higher than twisted-pair cables, but still more economical than fibre.
 There are also two types of coaxial cables:

 - Most commonly used to transmit video signals

-- Often connects video signals between different components like DVDs, VCRs, or receivers commonly known as A/V cables
+- Often used to connect video signals between different components like DVDs, VCRs, or receivers commonly known as A/V cables

 - Primarily utilized to transmit a data signal in a 2-way communication system